Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 The QUIC transport protocol {{RFC9000}} is a connection-based transport protocol built on top of UDP.
 It provides workflow similar to TCP, but for modern fast networks.

 TODO: Fill this section.

-Lower connection times, faster delivery, ARQ, CC, etc.
+Write about lower connection times, faster delivery, ARQ, CC, etc.

 # Terms and Definitions